ShewaleSnehal/US-Movies-and-TV-shows-Data-Analysis/README.md

 ## 4. Exploratory Data Analysis (EDA)

-EDA was performed to discover hidden patterns, trends, and relationships within the dataset.
+EDA was performed to discover hidden patterns, trends and relationships within the dataset.

 ### Analysis Covered: